CallumRG/lessoncraft.ai/Daily Scrum/Mar 20.md

 - What will I do today: started writing sql queries for creating tables, and fetch requests

 Kaitlyn:
-- What did I do yesterday:
+- What did I do yesterday: Research futher more on if user click on other people profile how they can view other user info
-- What was in my way:
+- What was in my way: my current profile have some setting feature (changing new password)
-- What will I do today:
+- What will I do today: research how other have their profile in their app

 Michael:
 - What did I do yesterday: Create queries/endpoints for most liked and most viewed lessons